jeferssonalex/hugo-academic/content/authors/admin/_index.md

 title: Jefersson A. dos Santos
 email: jefersson@ieee.org
 ---

-I'm an Associate Professor in the Department of Computer Science at Universidade Federal de Minas Gerais, Brazil.
+I'm currently a Lecturer in the Computing Science and Mathematics Division at University of Stirling, Scotland, UK.
 I'm also the head and founder of the {{< staticref "http://patreo.dcc.ufmg.br" "newtab" >}}Laboratory of Pattern Recognition and Earth Observation (PATREO){{< /staticref >}}.

 My research balances both computational challenges and their applications.
 Besides always aiming at excellence and impacting publications in Computer Science, I am especially interested in inter-, cross-, multidisciplinary research.
 I see the connection with other areas of knowledge as an opportunity to develop cutting-edge research with high possibilities for impacting directly on economic, social, and environmental aspects.